-I’m still a true southern girl, but my imagination in my books spreads across the world, with fantasy books that begin in Maine, the city of Boston, San Francisco, and they even go to the remote Greek islands.
+I’m still a true southern girl, but my imagination in my books spreads across the world, with fantasy books that begin in Maine, the city of Boston, and San Francisco, and they even go to the remote Greek islands.
 I’m a Native American and a member of the Wyandotte Nation.
 I also have a collection of Native American children’s tales that I’m working on for future books. |

-After my mother's death, my brother and I moved back to Nashville, Arkansas to live with my grandparents, Granddaddy & Mamow.
+After my mother's death, my brother and I moved back to Nashville, Arkansas, to live with my grandparents, Granddaddy & Mamow.
 At the age of 9, my granddaddy died of a stroke, leaving Mamow alone to see to us. |

 The day I went to live with Granddaddy & Mamow